 Skip to main content

-Use the TUI
+Use the OpenRAG terminal

-The OpenRAG Terminal User Interface (TUI) provides a simplified and guided experience for configuring, managing, and monitoring your OpenRAG deployment directly from the terminal.
+The OpenRAG terminal session provides a simplified and guided experience for configuring, managing, and monitoring your OpenRAG deployment directly from the terminal.

 OpenRAG TUI Interface

-Manage services with the TUI
+Manage services with the terminal

 tip

-For more information, see Manage OpenRAG services.
+For more information and fine-grained controls, see Manage OpenRAG services.

 Toggle GPU/CPU mode

-In the TUI, click Status, and then click Switch to GPU Mode or Switch to CPU Mode.
+3. Click Switch to GPU Mode or Switch to CPU Mode.

 This change requires restarting all OpenRAG services because each mode has its own docker-compose file.